John Holles, 1st Duke of Newcastle: Family

 On 1 March 1690, Holles married his first cousin, Lady Margaret Cavendish, a daughter of Henry Cavendish, 2nd Duke of Newcastle.
-She was the heiress of all of the duke's estates in the East Midlands and Northumberland.
-He inherited more estates from his relative, Denzil Holles, 3rd Baron Holles.
+As his favourite daughter, she was the heiress of all of the duke's estates in the East Midlands and Northumberland.
+This inheritance was subsequently challenged unsuccessfully by Lady Margaret's sisters.
+Holles inherited more estates from his relative, Denzil Holles, 3rd Baron Holles.
+By 1694, his income was reckoned to be £40,000 per year.

-They had one child, Lady Henrietta Cavendish Holles (1694–1755), who married the 2nd Earl of Oxford and Mortimer and was mother to Margaret Bentinck, Duchess of Portland.
+Holles and Cavendish had one child, Lady Henrietta Cavendish Holles (1694–1755), who married the 2nd Earl of Oxford and Mortimer and was mother to Margaret Bentinck, Duchess of Portland.

-In 1710 he purchased Wimpole Park in Cambridgeshire and the Manor of Marylebone.
+In 1710 he purchased Wimpole Estate in Cambridgeshire and the Manor of Marylebone.
 The Marylebone lands passed to his son-in-law Harley who named Holles Street in his memory.

-A rivalry was formed between John and his sister, Elizabeth, when she married Christopher Vane, 1st Baron Barnard.
+A rivalry was formed between Holles and his sister, Elizabeth, when she married Christopher Vane, 1st Baron Barnard.